ArtPoon/slides/markdown/mimm4750g-l6.md

 # Aligned sequences

 * Now that we can align sequences, we can make biologically meaningful comparisons.
+* Which parts of the gene/genome are more variable? more conserved?
 * Which sequences are more closely related than others?
 * It is far easier to measure similarity when the sequences are aligned.
 ```